What is a lost instrument bond?

 More information about lost instrument bonds

 Lost instrument bonds are generally issued for a one-year term, but the financial institution requiring the bond may ask for a multiple year term.
-The bond does not renew past the initial term and cannot be canceled or released by the surety because the lost instrument may turn up at another time in the future, keeping the liability open if it is used again.
+The bond does not renew past the initial term.
+A lost instrument bond cannot be canceled or released by the surety during its term because the lost instrument could turn up while covered by the specified term.